 In the spirit of Michael Apted’s 7 UP SERIES, the award-winning MY SO-CALLED ENEMY has been praised as “moving, powerful, intelligent and brave” (The Nation) and “a mesmerizing, eye-opening film that shows the true power of friendship and empathy to conquer political boundaries.”
 (Teen Voices)

-A film about building bridges of understanding in our own communities, MY SO-CALLED ENEMY offers audiences profound messages about tolerance, inclusion and respect, conflict prevention and resolution – and the vital role of women in peacemaking.
+A film about building bridges of understanding in our own communities, MY SO-CALLED ENEMY celebrates diversity and inclusion, provides a platform for multi-faith and multi-cultural understanding and addresses issues of identity and “othering.”

 © 2010 Good Egg Productions, Inc. (USA) All rights reserved.